-We have just launched a new camp site and caravan park directory for the UK.
+We have recently launched a new website for the British Contender Association (BCA).

 The BCA is the UK class association of the International Contender Class, an international sailing dinghy.
 This is a fourth generation site that we have created for the class.
 The first was a simple HTML site, the second a Mambo site based on a standard template, which was subsequently upgraded to Joomla 1.0 with an updated template design.

 This latest site is a migration up to Joomla 1.5, with yet another new template design.Write comment (0 Comments)

 Google has confirmed that its new Personalised Search is fully live.

 Personalised Search has been in place for several years for logged-in users, but in December Google rolled out Personalised Search for all users, logged in or not.
 With the new Personalised Search, all users are tracked and their search history stored for 180 days.

 This allows the search engine to use your Personalised Search history to tailor results to what it thinks the most appropriate.
 For example, if you search for information on say, Greece and Turkey, then search for holidays, Personalised Search will try and second guess what it is you are looking for and modify results to reflect your Personalised Search history, skewing results towards holidays in Greece and Turkey.